iFixit/formy/readme.md

 }
 ```

-Formy uses the browser-native validation messages for its error states.
+Formy uses browser-native validation messages for its error states.
 If you want tighter control of your app's copy, you can override the standard validation messages by reimplementing native constraints as a `customValidity` function:

 ```jsx
 {